Fire Safety in Sober Living Homes: Navigating Sprinkler and Fire Alarm System Requirements

 Knowing both sides of the debate allows you to:

-• Advocate effectively in front of zoning boards or fire marshals
+- Advocate effectively before zoning boards or fire marshals

 Legal Precedent: Where the Courts and Legislatures Stand

 The legal landscape around fire safety in recovery housing is far from settled.
-While some courts have ruled in favor of requiring strict fire protections, others have sided with providers, recognizing the unique nature of recovery residences.
+Some courts favor strict protections; others side with providers, recognizing the unique nature of recovery residences.

-Several states have stepped in to provide clearer legal guidance on when and how fire safety codes apply to recovery housing.
-Two examples include:
+Several states now provide clearer legal guidance on how fire-safety codes apply to recovery housing.
+Two examples:

-Maine law offers strong protections for certified recovery residences, making it clear that they must be treated as single-family homes under zoning and fire code.
+Maine law protects certified recovery residences, clarifying they are single-family homes under zoning and fire code.

-• Are not classified as boarding houses based solely on the number of unrelated residents
+- Not classified as boarding houses based solely on unrelated residents

-• Are not required to install commercial fire systems like sprinklers if they meet residential safety codes
+- Not required to install commercial sprinkler systems if they meet residential codes

-• Must follow general Life Safety Code requirements for single- or two-family homes
+- Must follow general Life-Safety Code for one- or two-family homes

-These protections only apply to MARR Certified homes—typically those approved by the Maine Association of Recovery Residences (MARR), which follows NARR standards.
+These protections apply to MARR-Certified homes approved by the Maine Association of Recovery Residences (MARR).

-Rhode Island: How Certification Affects Definition of “Household” and Fire Code
+Rhode Island: Certification Defines “Household” and Fire Code

-Rhode Island law now makes it clear: NARR-certified recovery residences are legally treated as single-family homes, regardless of the number of residents.
+Rhode Island law now confirms NARR-certified recovery residences are treated as single-family homes, regardless of resident count.

 Practical Strategies for Sober Living Operators

-If you’re navigating fire safety issues in your sober living home, here are some strategies to consider:
+If you’re navigating fire-safety issues in your sober living home, consider these strategies:

-2. Engage early with officials: Proactive conversations with fire marshals and code enforcement can help you shape outcomes.
+- Engage early with officials: Build relationships with fire marshals and code-enforcement staff.

-3. Use Fair Housing as a shield—and a sword: Understand your rights and use legal protections to challenge unreasonable requirements.
+- Use Fair Housing as a shield—and a sword: Understand and assert your rights when facing unreasonable requirements.

-4. Invest in scalable upgrades: Even if sprinklers aren’t required, installing interconnected smoke alarms and fire-rated doors can increase safety and demonstrate good faith.
+- Invest in scalable upgrades: Even without mandates, install interconnected alarms or fire-rated doors to show good faith.

-5. Document everything: Keep records of inspections, compliance efforts, and communication with officials to protect your organization.
+- Document everything: Keep inspection records and communications to protect your organization.

 Conclusion: Striking the Balance Between Safety and Access